Azure/azure-cli-extensions/src/storage-ors-preview/README.md

 # Azure CLI storage-ors-preview Extension #
-This is a extension for storage-ors-preview features.
+This is an extension for storage-ors-preview features.

 ### How to use ###
 Install this extension using the below CLI command